datashaman/putio-automator/README.md

 # put.io automator #

 This small python application monitors a folder for torrent files.
 When one is saved there, it uploads the torrent file to put.io, which starts a transfer.
-Every minute or so, it checks your put.io files collection for new files and downloads one to a downloads folder.
+At a configurable interval, it checks your put.io files collection for new files and downloads them to a downloads folder.

 Configure Sickrage to use a Torrent black hole folder.
 Configure this application to monitor that folder and download to the same folder used for post-processing in Sickrage.